playdots/UnityPd/README.md

 - add `#import "AudioPluginInterface.h;` (this header is included with the iOS plugin files
 - find the `preStartUnity` method and add the line `UnityRegisterAudioPlugin(&UnityGetAudioEffectDefinitions);`

+Alternatively, you can override AppController, see the example project `Assets/Plugins/iOS/UnityPdAppController` for an example

 ## How 2 Use